Chapter 3 - Racing Squirrels

 "As much as my energy allows it, I spend time alone in nature.
 Visiting the parks in my neighbourhood, taking walks on the dyke or wandering into the heathlands nearby.

 For a long time nature seems to be the only place where my mind is clear and I find calm instantly.
-She is slowly becoming my refuge.
+She slowly becomes my refuge.

-On a Friday morning, when the kids are off to school, I put on a comfy jacket, take my small sitting mat and head to the park of the tall trees.
-It is an estate nearby with a beautiful small castle, well known for it’s exotic trees.
+On a Friday morning, the kids off to school, I put on a comfy jacket, take a small sitting mat and head to the park of the tall trees.
+It's an estate nearby with a beautiful small castle, well known for it’s exotic trees.

 Entering the park, I notice the first scents of the deciduous woods.
 A soft air, carrying a humid but sweet fragrance — the smell of the fertile earth beneath my shoes.

-I pass a gorgeous Lebanon Cedar, a huge Sequoia and an old thick red Beech tree and take a deep breath at the impressive sight of these three masters.
-A beautiful but unlikely combination.
+I pass a gorgeous Lebanon Cedar, a huge Sequoia and an old thick red Beech tree and take a deep breath at the unlikely yet impressive sight of these three masters.

-As the early morning sun warms my face, my shoulders drop and I feel my body relaxing.
+As the morning sun warms my face, my shoulders drop and I feel my body relaxing.

 I realise that for too many years life has been about - managing my week - in stead of enjoying it.
 I was always navigating something, figuring things out, fixing things.
 Always in a hurry and of course… never done.

 I find three really thick 500 years old Beech trees that stand together in a small circle.
 My favourite spot in this park.
-These big mama's are like the queens holding the whole park through the Wood Wide Web.
-The complex web underground of roots, fungi and bacteria where trees and plants connect with one another.
+These big mama's are like the queens holding the whole park through the complex web underground of roots, fungi and bacteria where trees and plants care for each other.

 I settle down against the trunk of the biggest mama, with the intention to just Be.

-At first my mind keeps wandering.
-I find myself explaining how the breakdown happened.
+At first, my mind keeps wandering.
+I find myself explaining how this breakdown happened.

-I am mother alone I tell myself, that is a big task.
+I am mother alone, I tell myself, that is a big task.
 I am raising two kids, keeping a demanding job, trying to keep the house clean and maintained and manage all the bills, on my own.
-There is always a next thing to fix and a long list of things that needs my attention.
+There is always a next thing to fix and a long list of things that need my attention.

 In all that busyness I did not find the time for myself and I forgot to build some good relationships in my neighbourhood.
 Resulting in a lack of the support.